 Take the Perfect Photo at California and Grant Street

-At this intersection you’ll find the original line for San Francisco’s cable cars.
+At this intersection, you’ll find the original line for San Francisco’s cable cars.
 Before cars, the only way around San Francisco was with a horse drawn carriage.
 Take a look up Nob Hill while you’re at the intersection, and you’ll see why this was a problem.

-This is a fun spot for people watching, since you get a glimpse of the unique “Chinatown deco” that made this neighborhood famous.
+This is a fun spot for people watching, since you get a glimpse of the unique “Chinatown deco” that makes this neighborhood famous.
 Eventually, you’ll catch a glimpse of a cable car stopped in the middle of the intersection picking up and dropping off passengers.

 Be warned: this California line cable car does not go to Lombard Street.
 You’ll want to hop on the Powell-Hyde cable car if you want to catch a view of “The Crooked Street.”